ci1xgk/Fellowship_Webpage/TeamPartners.md

 - [Paul Richmond and the Research Software Engineering group](https://rse.shef.ac.uk/) at the University of Sheffield

 We are greatful to the following scientists, who serve on our steering committee meetings to provide scientific guidance:
-- Paul Bates, Hydrology & hydraulics (University of Bristol)
+- Paul Bates, University of Bristol
-- Domenico Bau, Uncertainty quantification & data assimilation (University of Sheffield)
+- Domenico Bau, University of Sheffield
-- Onno Bokhove, Computational/geophysical fluid dynamics (University of Leeds)
+- Onno Bokhove, University of Leeds
-- Chris Keylock, Fluid Mechanics & data analysis (Loughborough University)
+- Chris Keylock, Loughborough University
-- Jennifer Ryan, Applied mathematics & statisitcs (Colorado School of Mines)
+- Jennifer Ryan, Colorado School of Mines

 We are also greatful to many external partners serving on our steering committee meetings to provide practical guidance, inluding:
 - UK Environment Agency  (incident management and modelling)